amjcurtis/Lab03-Word-Guess-Game/README.md

 Next navigate to the location where you cloned the repository.

-Double-click on the `Lab03-Word-Guess-Game` directory.
+Double-click on the `word-guess-game` directory.

 Then select and open `Lab03-Word-Guess-Game.sln`